An Overview of the Clinical Evaluation Report

 The NB’smust also review the need for and adequacy of the PMCF plan proposed, wherever applicable.

-- Last but not least.
-The clinical evaluation and the benefit-risk determination need to consider.
-It can recommend the possible definition of specific milestones to enable the NBs to review updates to the clinical evidence from PMS and PMCF data.
+- The NB also has to consider the results of the clinical examination and benefit-risk determination.
+It can recommend the possible definition of clear indicators to allow the NBs to assess updates emanating from PMCF and PMS data.

-- CEARs will make a recommendation to support a final review.
+- CEARs will always recommend the final review.
 The NB will take this decision.

-- While the completed CEAR may not necessarily be a completely comprehensive record of the non-compliance/deficiencies, NBs may use this document to record the non-compliance/deficiencies and queries raised during the assessment and the assessment of responses received.
-CEARs will document the outcomes and conclusions of the assessment.
+- While the fully completed CEAR report may not be enough proof of non-compliance, the NBs can utilize this document to record the irregularities.
+CEARs will record the results and inferences of the evaluation.

 For The Completion of Report Below Points Are Mandate

-- All pertinent sections need to be complete, with corresponding boxes ticked, arriving at relevant conclusions.
+- All relevant units need to be complete, with conforming boxes marked, deducing appropriate conclusions.

-- Complete all tick boxes only after closure of all the non-compliances to indicate a positive assessment.
+- Complete all the indicated boxes only after closure of the entire non-compliances to depict the positive evaluation.

-- Suppose one or more open, minor non-compliances remain at the end of the assessment.
-Need proper details in the template with suitable suggestions on follow-up actions to close them out adequately.
+- Suppose more than one is open; minor non-compliances stay at the conclusion of the assessment.
+You will need accurate details and detailed elaborations in the template with ideal recommendations on the actions to culminate them appropriately.

-- Need to follow the manufacturer’s expected corresponding completion timelines under the supervision of the notified body and must specify in the CEAR.
+- Need to follow the manufacturer’s stipulated completion deadlines under the regulation of the NB, which must be mentioned in CEAR.

-- A vital component of the CEAR is the assessment of the qualitative and quantitative aspects of clinical safety.
-A proper assessment is needed by determining residual risks and undesirable side effects and confirming compliance with relevant safety and performance requirements.
+- An integral element of the CEAR is the examination of quantitative and qualitative factors of clinical safety.
+A suitable assessment is required by calculating the risks and side effects.
+The examination of quantitative and qualitative factors should also illustrate the compliance with proper safety and performance parameters.